KevinVan720/aligned_tooltip/README.md

 }
 ```

-The library also provides a simple bezier curved tailbuilder `JustTheInterface.defaultBezierTailBuilder`.
+The library also provides a simple bezier curved tailbuilder `AlignedInterface.defaultBezierTailBuilder`.

 * ListViews